VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 ## Cardinality limiter

 By default `vmagent` doesn't limit the number of time series each scrape target can expose.
-The limit can be enforced across all the scrape targets by specifying `-promscrape.seriesLimitPerTarget` command-line option.
-The limit also can be specified via `series_limit` option at `scrape_config` section.
+The limit can be enforced in the following places:

+- Via `-promscrape.seriesLimitPerTarget` command-line option.
+This limit is applied individually to all the scrape targets defined in the file pointed by `-promscrape.config`.
+- Via `series_limit` config option at `scrape_config` section.
+This limit is applied individually to all the scrape targets defined in the given `scrape_config`.
+- Via `__series_limit__` label, which can be set with [relabeling](#relabeling) at `relabel_configs` section.
+This limit is applied to the corresponding scrape targets.
+Typical use case: to set the limit via [Kubernetes annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) for targets, which may expose too high number of time series.

 All the scraped metrics are dropped for time series exceeding the given limit.
-The exceeded limit can be [monitored](#monitoring) via `promscrape_series_limit_rows_dropped_total` metric, which shows the number of metrics dropped due to the exceeded limit.
+The exceeded limit can be [monitored](#monitoring) via `promscrape_series_limit_rows_dropped_total` metric.

 See also `sample_limit` option at [scrape_config section](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config).